-- 11.6 All amounts transferred to an MEA, for whatever reason (eg, Stipend sacrifice, Travel benefits, Housing benefit, etc), form one single pool of funds and may be used for the direct payment of, or the precise reimbursement for, any expenses of the member of the ministry staff which fall within the guidelines in section 11.2.
-The SDS sample MEA Reconciliation and Payment template includes proforma reimbursement and third party payment forms. - 11.7 The MEA need not be a separate bank account but should be a separate ledger account in the wardens' accounts.
+11.5.
+The MDBA need not be a separate bank account - but should be a separate ledger account in the wardens' accounts.
 If a separate bank account is used, the member of the ministry staff must not be able to operate the account solely on the basis of his or her own signature.
 The member of the ministry staff may be a co-signatory (with, for example, one or more of the wardens) but never the sole signatory.
-Where a separate bank account is maintained, amounts should be transferred to the MEA on a regular basis (ie, when the stipend is paid). - 11.8 Any balance in the MEA is the property of the parish.
-Similarly, any interest earned on the MEA (if a separate bank account) is church property and must be accounted for by the wardens, although in
+Where a separate bank account is maintained, amounts should be transferred to the MDBA on a regular basis (i.e., when the stipend is paid).

-- practice such interest may be added to the balance of the MEA for the benefit of the member of the ministry staff. - 11.9 The parish must record a liability "owing to the member of the ministry staff" for the balance remaining in the MEA, or if a separate bank account is not used, the wardens must record the same liability and ensure that the balance in the parish's general bank account is sufficient to cover the liability. - 11.10 It is important that ministry staff supply to the wardens or treasurer documents to support expenses claimed from the MEA.
+- 11.6.
+Any balance in the MDBA is the property of the parish.
+Similarly, any interest earned on the MDBA (if a separate bank account) is church property and must be accounted for by the wardens, although in practice such interest may be added to the balance of the MDBA for the benefit of the member of the ministry staff. - 11.7.
+The parish must record a liability "owing to the member of the ministry staff" for the balance remaining in the MDBA, or if a separate bank account is not used, the wardens must record the same liability and ensure that the balance in the parish's general bank account is sufficient to cover the liability. - 11.8.
+It is important that ministry staff supply to the wardens or treasurer documents to support expenses claimed from the MDBA.
 If such documents are not supplied the payment to the member of ministry staff should be treated as a taxable allowance.
-Such documents must be kept for audit purposes for at least five years so that if the member of the ministry staff or the parish is the subject of a tax audit, proof exists that payments to the member of the ministry staff were precise reimbursements for expenses incurred. - 11.11 The accumulated balance in an MEA is to be carried forward from year to year.
-Over a number of years the MEA balance may build to a sizeable sum, and may be used to pay for major ministry related expenses, eg, purchase of a new motor vehicle. - 11.12 Ministry staff should be regularly updated on the available balance of their MEA.
-The SDS sample MEA Reconciliation and Payment template can assist parishes with this. - 11.13 Some parishes make use of a dedicated credit card for those expenses which may be paid from the MEA and have found that this simplifies the administration of the MEA.
+Such documents must be kept for audit purposes for at least five years so that if the member of the ministry staff or the parish is the subject of a tax audit, proof exists that payments to the member of the ministry staff were precise reimbursements for expenses incurred. - 11.9.
+The accumulated balance in a MDBA is to be carried forward from year to year.
+Over a number of years the MDBA balance may build to a sizeable sum, and may be used to pay for any major expenses or obligations that a minister incurs, e.g., purchase of a new motor vehicle or a house. - 11.10.Ministry staff should be regularly updated on the available balance of their MDBA.
+The SDS sample MDBA Reconciliation and Payment template can assist parishes with this. - 11.11.
+Some parishes make use of a dedicated credit card for those expenses which may be paid from the MDBA and have found that this simplifies the administration of the MDBA.
 The member of the ministry staff holding that card should supply the original tax invoices supporting charges on the card to the parish to support the latter's claim for both reimbursement and input tax credits.